|

 Q: What are the major discoveries made by CERN?

-A: Major discoveries include the discovery of the W and Z bosons in 1983, the first observation of neutral currents in 1973, and the Higgs boson in 2012, which confirmed the standard model of particle physics.
+A: Major discoveries include the discovery of W and Z bosons in 1983, the first observation of neutral currents in 1973, and the Higgs boson in 2012, which confirmed the Standard Model of particle physics.

-Q: Why is the discovery of the W and Z bosons important?
+Q: Why is the discovery of W and Z bosons important?

 Q: What is the significance of the first proton-proton collision?

-A: The first proton-proton collision, conducted in 1971, marked a turning point in the research on elementary particles, allowing exploration of previously inaccessible energies and better understanding of fundamental interactions.
+A: The first proton-proton collision, conducted in 1971, marked a turning point in research on elementary particles, enabling the exploration of previously inaccessible energies and better understanding fundamental interactions.

 Q: How have CERN’s discoveries influenced modern physics?

-A: CERN’s discoveries have not only enriched our understanding of the universe but have also opened avenues for future research, particularly in theoretical physics and technological applications.
+A: CERN’s discoveries have not only enriched our understanding of the universe but have also opened perspectives for future research, particularly in theoretical physics and technological applications.

 Q: What are CERN’s future projects?

-A: CERN plans a celebration program for its 70th anniversary, as well as ongoing development of its facilities, including the Large Hadron Collider to explore beyond the standard model.
+A: CERN plans a celebration program for its 70 years and ongoing development of its facilities, including the Large Hadron Collider to explore beyond the Standard Model.